 - Make expectations clear to students from the beginning

-- Make you presence known to students by posting announcements, reminders, and providing feedback to comments and assignments.
+- Make your presence known to students by posting announcements, reminders, and providing feedback to comments and assignments.